dantasl/Basic-Data-Structure-I/dictionary/README.md

 * Type `make init` to create the project structure;
 * Type `make` to compile the project.

 There is already a driver testing some of the hash table's functions.
-If you want to run it, type: <code>./bin/hash_test</code>
+If you want to run it, type: <code>./bin/dictionary_test</code>

 ## Including and using library

-To use this library, you have to include the `hashtbl.h` into your application.
-To instantiate a hash table, do as following:

-* `ac::HashTbl<KeyType, DataType, KeyHash, KeyEqual> hs`
+Were implemented two types of dictionary, under `dal.h` and `dsal.h`.
+The first one stands for Dictionary with Array List and the elements are stored in a unsorted array.
+The second one stands for Dictionary with Sorted Array List and the elements are stored in a sorted array.

+You may choose to use any of those two libraries.
+They both follow the same way to instantiate:

+* `ac::DAL<Key, Data, KeyComparator> dict`

-Where `ac` is the namespace (stands for associative container), `<KeyType>` is the element's key, `DataType` is the value of the element, `KeyHash` is the functor to hash the key provided by the client (default function is std::hash),`KeyEqual` is the functor of comparison (default funtion is std::equal_to) and `hs` is the hash_table's name.
+Where `ac` is the namespace (stands for associative container), `DAL` is the name of the class with unsorted array (can be replaced by `DSAL` if client wants to use the sorted version) ,`<Key>` is the element's key, `Data` is the value of the element, `KeyComparator` is the functor of comparison (default funtion is std::less) and `dict` is the dictionary's name.

 ## Possible errors and exceptions

 Errors, for this implementation, were treated in a very simple way.
 The functions will return a `false` when they're not able to perform their actions and a `true` when possible.

+Also, in some cases, there might be a `std::out_of_range`, throwed when the client tries to access min or max keys of empty dictionaries.

 ## License